 With Thailand widely considered to be one of the safest, most accessible, and most visually spectacular locations in South East Asia, it’s easy to see why, if you don’t do your research before leaving the UK, you can end up spending rather more than you’d originally intended.
 Many people put in the hard yards when it comes to researching the latest travel deals and scouring through all the cheap flights on-line but the research shouldn’t stop there; it’s crucial for anyone considering backpacking the world on a budget to read as many sources as possible prior to departure.

-However, as with the majority of popular backpacking destinations around the world, traveling on a budget is far from an impossible feat to achieve and a traveler in the know can expect to pay around 300b for a room and a delicious, authentic Thai meal.
+However, as with the majority of popular backpacking destinations around the world, traveling on a budget is far from an impossible feat to achieve and a traveler in the know can expect to pay around 300b for a hotel in Bangkok for example and a delicious, authentic Thai meal.

 Here are some of the best tips for saving money whilst savouring everything that Thailand has to offer: